View all connectors

 API reference

 The table below lists the specific API endpoints that are used by DX.
-Please note that, to access these API endpoints, your Copilot Metrics API access policy must be enabled or set to “no policy” for your enterprise.
+Please note that, to access these API endpoints, your Copilot Metrics API access policy must be enabled or set to “no policy” for your enterprise or organization.

 Endpoint Reference